jdkula/urql-graphcache-layering-bug-reproduction/README.md

 where optimistic mutations seem to be incorrectly applied/layered while waiting for responses in certain cases.

+## tl;dr

-tl;dr: Identical mutations will update old optimistic layers, even if that data has been changed in more recent optimistic layers.
+Identical mutations will update old optimistic layers, even if that data has been changed in more recent optimistic layers.
 To see what this does, run the demo with `yarn install; yarn dev`, go to `http://localhost:3000`, then kill the server (so we make use of optimistic/offline).

+## Details

+- GraphQL Server is at `pages/api/graphql.ts`
+- Demo page is at `pages/index.tsx`

 This demo defines a simple keyed graphql schema, which looks like this: